jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (3) If a beneficiary's job seeker agreement includes a recognised community activity, the chief executive may take reasonable steps to arrange for the beneficiary to undertake the recognised community activity, but only if—
   (a) the chief executive considers the recognised community activity is suitable for the beneficiary to undertake; and (b) there are no job seeker development activities or other activities specified in the agreement that would be more suitable for the beneficiary to undertake.
-(4) If a beneficiary's job seeker agreement specifies other assistance that the Department will give the beneficiary, then the chief executive must provide that specified assistance, subject to any conditions set out in the job seeker agreement.
+(4) If a beneficiary's job seeker agreement specifies other assistance that the department will give the beneficiary, then the chief executive must provide that specified assistance, subject to any conditions set out in the job seeker agreement.
 (5) This section applies only in respect of a beneficiary to whom section 102A(1)(h) for the time being applies.

 ### 112 Organised activities to have effect as job seeker development activities